astrakhantsev/astrakhantsev/_posts/2016-10-26-java-scala-word2vec-libs.md

 ## Scala libraries
 [read_word_vectors.scala](https://github.com/awhogue/word2vec-scala/blob/master/read_word_vectors.scala) -
 ok, it is licensed under Apache 2.0, utterly simple one-file with no dependency.

-But it is based on Scala's `List`, which compiles to Java's `List` (see corresponding [SO answer](http://stackoverflow.com/questions/2712877/difference-between-array-and-list-in-scala)
+But it is based on Scala's `List`, which compiles to Java's `List`, see corresponding [SO answer](http://stackoverflow.com/questions/2712877/difference-between-array-and-list-in-scala)

-It doesn't contain sim/cos and hasn't been updated since the very 2013.
+It doesn't matter already, but this lib doesn't contain sim/cos and hasn't been updated since the very 2013.

 [word2vec-scala](https://github.com/trananh/word2vec-scala) - Apache License, Array of float, one-file with no dependency; sim/cos implemented.
 The only minor note that it hasn't been updated since the very 2013.